-STATE WATER COMMISSION BUDGET EXPENDITURES, 2013-2015 BIENNIUM In the 2013-2015 biennium, the State Water Commission has two line items - administrative and support services, and water and atmospheric resources expenditures.
+STATE WATER COMMISSION BUDGET EXPENDITURES, 2013-2015 BIENNIUM penditures.
 The allocated program expenditures for the period ending October 30, 2013, reflecting 17 percent of the 2013-2015 biennium, were presented and discussed by David Laschkewitsch, State Water Commission's Director of Administrative Services.
 The expenditures, in total, are within the authorized budget amounts.
 SEE APPENDIX "A"